 As was mentioned earlier, Claude McKay was born in Jamaica in 1889, where he lived and wrote, beginning writing poetry at the age of ten, and publishing his first poetry collection, Songs of Jamaica, in 1912.
 In the same year, he left Jamaica and went to the United States to begin his university education.
 The intense racism and heavily enforced segregation he encountered was a significant shock.
 He did not stay long in South Carolina, his original destination, but instead left for Kansas State University.
 His poetry from the time was heavily influenced by these experiences.

 In 1919, McKay moved to London, England, where his experience fighting against racism continued.
-Three years later, he published the volume in which this poem appears, Harlem Shadows.
+Three years later, he published the volume in which Enslaved appears, Harlem Shadows.
 The influence of this period in McKay’s life is extremely evident in Enslaved.

 The words of Enslaved memorialise what a world filled with segregation, racism, and hatred did to the mindset of Claude McKay.
 Enslaved is a call to answer hatred with hatred, a beautifully and powerfully written call for violent revolution.
 Every line is filled with sadness, anger, or some combination of the two.
 As a historic poem, it serves as a powerful reminder of what a racist world creates, the anger and pain it causes that manifest themselves in intelligent talents and enviable skills.
 It is a look into the early twentieth century in the United States particularly, an image of the world as it was, and a call to reflect on the world as it is.